Zac-Rimmer/rg-jnr-tech-test/DOC.md

 ## Main Banner Text, About Text and Press Text

-For all of these text sections, I used one p tag and multiple br tags to create breaks in the paragraphs.
+For the main banner and about text sections, I used one p tag and multiple br tags to create breaks in the paragraphs.
 This is due to the text being one whole paragraph broken into separate lines rather than them being individual and unrelated lines of text.
 Styling can still be manipulated however, if more styling or emphasis was needed or if the lines of text were unrelated, or for SEO purposes, it would be more appropriate to place these in separate p tags.

 The Press Text has been separated into different element tags due to the styling and formatting being different for each line of text.